 Tumors that originate within the brain are called primary malignant brain tumors.
 Tumors that spread to the brain from a primary tumor elsewhere in the body are called metastatic brain tumors.
 Sometimes when a single metastatic brain tumor is present, it can be easily removed during surgery depending upon the location.
 In other cases, multiple tumors are present in all parts of the brain, making removal or treatment more difficult.

-Why choose the Cancer Therapy & Research Center (CTRC) for brain tumor treatment?
+Why choose the UT Health San Antonio's Cancer Center for brain tumor treatment?

 A multidisciplinary team is essential when it comes to treating a brain tumor.
-Our team at the CTRC includes:
+Our team includes:

 - Neurosurgeons who specialize in cancer-related surgery